weichou1229/app-functions-azure/README.md

 ```

 ## The Azure MQTT Export Function
-This function can export transformed readings to Azure IoT vi MQTT using some simple configurations.
+This function can export transformed readings to Azure IoT via MQTT using some simple configurations.
 It also supports loading the required key/certificate pair from Vault (the distributed secret store used in the EdgeX architecture) in addition to key/certificate files from local file system.
 Just include a section of related configurations under ApplicationSettings in the app-functions standard toml configuration file as following:
 ```
 IoTHub         = "EdgeX"
 IoTDevice      = "MyDevice"